esamattis/angry-caching-proxy/README.md

 # Angry Caching Proxy

-Make package downloads lightning fast for apt-get, npm and Rubygems!
+Make package downloads lightning fast for apt-get, npm, pip and Rubygems!

 Angry Caching Proxy is forwarding proxy for various package managers.
 It is configured transparently to the clients using the `http_proxy` environment